Roulette Signatures

 much in a given section, but a given distance from the last hit is

-called dealer signing or a dealer roulette signature.
+called dealer signing or a dealer

-Experts have lined up on either side
+Experts have lined

-of the dealer roulette signature
+of the dealer roulette signatures

 issue -- some yea, some nay.
 Essentially, it boils down to a matter of